healyke/SIDER/README.md

 # SIDER
-Trophic Discrimination Factor estimation in R
+Stable Isotope Discrimination Estimation in R

 This package allows users to estimate Trophic Discrimination Factors (TDF) for species with no current measured TDF values using Bayesian imputation.
 This package is based on the [MCMCglmm](http://cran.r-project.org/web/packages/MCMCglmm/index.html) package